 Q. It’s credited to Maureen Duffy on the sheet I have here.

 A. However, she isn’t mentioned in the credits in the actual film.
 She opted out.
 She hated the re-writes we did on it.
 She was one of the writers who were casualties of the first series.
 She was so disgusted by our re-writing that she said, “Please take my name off.”

 I like very much the king coming to dinner, which Freddie wrote.
 I like the one at the outbreak of the Great War when they all go on holiday to the seaside.

-Q. I have this idea that anyone who wants to understand war can benefit from watching the fourth season of “Upstairs, Downstairs” – the overwhelming power of war fever, the lasting impact of war on people’s lives, the capacity for illusion, the devotion of soldiers to duty and their comrades, the ability of soliders to not feel the danger.
+Q. I would say anyone who wants to understand war can benefit from watching the fourth season of “Upstairs, Downstairs” – the overwhelming power of war fever, the lasting impact of war on people’s lives, the capacity for illusion, the devotion of soldiers to duty and their comrades, the ability of soliders to not feel the danger.
 All of this with scarcely a scene of actual battle.
-I think of Hudson with his maps and little pins, and his fervor for it all.
-And of Georgina and James walking through that graveyard.
-And of Edward’s face as he tells about what he saw out there.
-And of course of James, haunted James.
+I think of Hudson with his maps and pins, and his fervor for it all.
+Of Georgina and James walking through that graveyard.
+Of Edward’s face as he tells about what he saw out there.
+And of course of haunted James.

 A. I thought there were some very good ones in the war.
 (Pause.)
 And um….I like the one about the shooting party.
 There was a shooting one, and I wrote a hunting one, and I liked both of them.

 Q. “A Change of Scene” by Rosemary Anne Sisson, yes?
 With the splendid character Max Weinberg?
 And your hunting one called “The Bolter”?